Byron Berline: Life and career

 In 1981 he again collaborated with Crary and Hickman, forming the band Berline, Crary, and Hickman (BCH).
 A subsequent line up also included Steve Spurgin and John Moore.
 That band later became known as California.
 California was named the International Bluegrass Music Association Instrumental Group of the Year in 1992, 1993, and 1994.

 In April 1995, Berline moved to Guthrie, Oklahoma, to open a fiddle shop called "Double Stop".
 From the jam sessions there on the upper floor "The Byron Berline Band" was formed.
 This shop became one of the best known music stores in the country, where fiddlers from all around the world would stop to buy their instruments and congregate for a jam session.
 It burnt down in 2019, but the local community helped finance a new venue for it across the street.

-Two years later he founded the annual Oklahoma International Bluegrass Festival, to which he has invited many bluegrass icons, including Earl Scruggs, Ricky Skaggs and John Hartford.
+In 1996, Berline, along with Oklahoma State Representative Joe Hutchinson founded the annual Oklahoma International Bluegrass Festival, to which he has invited many bluegrass icons, including Earl Scruggs, Ricky Skaggs and John Hartford.
 Famous international bluegrass bands have also performed there, such as Druhá Tráva (Czech Republic), the Kruger Brothers (Switzerland) and The Japanese Bluegrass Band.

 Berline has recorded several solo albums, most notably Fiddle and a Song, with guest performances from Earl Scruggs, Bill Monroe, Vince Gill and Mason Williams.
 In 1995 it was nominated for a Grammy Award for Best Bluegrass Album.
 Its song "Sally Goodin" was nominated for Best Country & Western Instrumental Performance.

-The Byron Berline Band currently includes Thomas Trapp, Richard Sharp, Greg Burgess and Bill Perry.
-They regularly play around the US and in Europe, but also give two concerts a month for the townsfolk of Guthrie.
+The last line up of the Byron Berline Band included Thomas Trapp, Richard Sharp, Greg Burgess and Bill Perry.
+They regularly played around the US and in Europe, and would also perform two concerts a month for the townsfolk of Guthrie.

 On February 23, 2019, the Double Stop Fiddle Shop burned to the ground while Berline was in Mexico.
 It destroyed dozens of irreplaceable instruments, but one of Byron's favorite mandolins was protected in a safe.
 He opened a new venue, the Double Stop Fiddle Shop and Music Hall, across the street.

 Berline died at the age of 77 on July 10, 2021, in Oklahoma City of complications of a stroke.

 Berline recorded with many well known musicians including The Rolling Stones, Bob Dylan, The Band, Elton John, The Byrds, Janis Ian, Earl Scruggs, Dillard & Clark, Willie Nelson, Guthrie Thomas, Bill Monroe, The Flying Burrito Brothers, Doc Watson, John Denver, Gene Clark, Rod Stewart, The Eagles, The Band, Vince Gill, Gram Parsons, Emmylou Harris, Tammy Wynette, Alabama, Don Francisco, Mary Chapin Carpenter, The Dillards, Mason Williams, Stephen Stills, Bill Wyman, Manhattan Transfer, Joe Diffie, The Doobie Brothers, Lucinda Williams, François Vola, Mickey Gilley, Deke Leonard, and Andy Statman.